Table of Contents

 Using anonymous function

-If you change lambda to anonymous function, you can simply use return
+If you change lambda to anonymous function, you can simply use return for continuation.

 1 2 3 4 5 6 7 |